centria/basic-coding/docs/part12/part12-3.md

 Let's create our first project.

+NOTICE!
+This, and all the examples in this part, only work on Windows!

 * Create a folder where you want your project.
 The example will be in a folder called **GuiProject**.

 * To keep the folder structure neat, create a folder **src** in the project folder, and navigate there.